 Transport to and from the ends of the walk can be tricky.
 PTV offer a public bus service along the Great Ocean Road that will get you to Apollo Bay and there is a variety of private shuffle services that cater specifically for walkers.

-But probably the most reliable and efficient way to get yourself to and from is to leave your car at the Princetown Recreation Reserve https://www.princetownrecreationreserve.com/About-Us.htmlfor a small fee.
-The reserve is just over 5km before the Apostles and from here you can take advantage of one of the local shuffles to get you to and from the ends of the walk.
+But probably the most reliable and efficient way to get yourself to and from is to leave your car at the Princetown Recreation Reserve for a small fee.
+The reserve is just over 5km before the Apostles and from here you can take advantage of one of the local shuffles to get you to and from the ends of the walk that many of the accommodations/tourist-centres offer.

-The itinerary for the walk itself varies based on your individual fitness and speed, but here’s our recommendation for 8 days and 7 nights that makes the most of this incredible walk:
+The itinerary for the walk itself varies based on your individual fitness and speed, but here’s our recommendation for 8 days and 7 nights that make the most of this incredible walk.

 Day 1: Apollo Bay – Elliot Ridge | 9.8km